john-amiscaray/SassySpring/spring-sass-demo/spring-tutorial.md

 // @RequestParam Map<String, String> body -> the key value pairs corresponding to form data public String getTodosPage(Model model, @RequestParam Map<String, String> body){

+        try{

             // LoginRequest is a class we created to represent a request body for the login endpoint of our API.
 It is just a POJO.
             LoginRequest loginRequest = new LoginRequest(body.get("username"), body.get("password"));
             // The org.springframework.web.client.RestTemplate class is for sending HTTP requests.
             RestTemplate rest = new RestTemplate();
             // Send a post request to our API to login using the loginRequest object as the request body ResponseEntity<String> response = rest.postForEntity(origin + "/api/auth/login", new HttpEntity<>(loginRequest), String.class);

+            try{

                 // Retrieve the security token (if successful) from the response String token = response.getBody();
-  if(response.getStatusCode().is2xxSuccessful()){

                 // Add the security token to the Authorization header HttpHeaders headers = new HttpHeaders();
                 headers.set("Authorization", "Bearer " + token);
                 // Send an HTTP request to get all of this user's todos ResponseEntity<TodoDto[]> todosResponse = rest.exchange(origin + "/api/todo/allTodos",
                 HttpMethod.GET, new HttpEntity(headers), TodoDto[].class);

-      if(todosResponse.getStatusCode().is2xxSuccessful()){

                 // Add the todos from this user on the todos page model.addAttribute("todos", todosResponse.getBody());
                 // Send the security token to the todos-page (just in case) model.addAttribute("token", token);
                 return "todos-page";

-      }else{

-   // We won’t be showing this error page in the guide but you can infer what it will look like
+            }catch(HttpClientErrorException ex){

                 model.addAttribute("error", "Error fetching your todos");
                 return "error";

             }

-  }else{
+        }catch(HttpClientErrorException ex){

             model.addAttribute("error", "Incorrect username or password.
 Please try again.");
             return "error";

         }

 }
 ```